Background

 The West Bank

-This uneasy balance has allowed both the Green Market and the Empty Net to thrive just beyond the council’s grasp.
-Officially, the crown’s law applies.
-In practice, the garrison only intervenes when someone dies or when politics demands a show of force.
+That uneasy balance allows both the Green Market and the Empty Net to thrive just outside the council’s grasp.

 Modern Era